danward79/SomethingInTheBack/readme.md

 This repo is a further exploration into GO for me.

 I was / am following the [Housemon](https://github.com/jcw/housemon) project closely.
-The work there is truely cool, but being a project of that nature the direction changes frequently and this meant that for me progress was too slow.
+The work there is truly cool, but being a project of that nature the direction changes frequently and this meant that for me progress was too slow.
 So rather than get frustrated.
 I thought I would bugger off and learn a bit of GO.
-Being a practicle person I wanted to learn with building a real thing.
+Being a practical person I wanted to learn with building a real thing.
 So.

 This repo is an attempt of a backend for some JeeNode and Wemo devices I have.
 There is a large amount of inspiration from JCWs work.
 So don't be surprised when this seem familiar.

 ###Currently it has the following functionality.

 - MQTT Broker which manages subscriptions and published data.
-Uses the MQTT Services library, which uses [Jeffallen's](https://github.com/jeffallen/mqtt) and [Huin's](https://github.com/huin/mqtt) librarys
+Uses the MQTT Services library, which uses [Jeffallen's](https://github.com/jeffallen/mqtt) and [Huin's](https://github.com/huin/mqtt) libraries.
+Equally an alternative MQTT broker could be used such as [Mosquitto](http://mosquitto.org)
 - Two-way Serial interface to JeeLink so that RF messages can be received which use the Arduino RFM12b driver from Jeelabs.
 Uses the serial library from [Chimera](https://github.com/chimera/rs232), outputs a channel of bytes.
 - Wemo interface which subscribes to any discovered devices.
 So that state changes are received.
 This uses a version of [Savaki's library](https://github.com/savaki/go.wemo), to which I added a subscription service.
 Which is [here](https://github.com/danward79/go.wemo).
 I am waiting for my [pull](https://github.com/savaki/go.wemo/pull/1) request.
 This outputs a channel of map[string]interface{}.
-- Logging device which can be passed to the Wemo and RFM12b drivers above to log the incomming data.
+- Logging device which can be passed to the Wemo and RFM12b drivers above to log the incoming data.
 This produces exactly the same output as JCW's logger.
 It is called with a simple string.
 - RFM12b packets are decoded by the decoder and it's decoders.
 This outputs a channel of map[string]interface{}.
 - These are routed through a mapper which adds location info.
 This outputs a channel of map[string]interface{}.
 - Data is then published using the MQTT service.
 Which takes a channel of map[string]interface{}.